unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-algorithm.md

 CNS records do not have a domain name associated with them.
 That is why there is no feature for storing your subdomain records inside a parent domain.
 Example: `www.example.com` record can only be set inside a resolver of `www.example.com` but never inside `example.com`.

-A recommended way to display content in a browser for crypto domains is explained in [Resolve Domains in Web Applications](../resolve-domains-in-web-applications.md).
+A recommended way to display content in a browser for NFT domains is explained in [Resolve Domains in Web Applications](../resolve-domains-in-web-applications.md).

 #### TTL records